sr99622/wabash/README.md

 &nbsp;
 ### Install the Dependency Libraries and Build the Program on the Host
 ---
-First create a Python virtual environment on the Host development machine.
+Create a Python virtual environment on the Host development machine.
 It is recommended to use the full Python version name explicitly when creating the virtual environment.
+The version of the system Python can be found with the command `python3 --version`.
 The command below uses `X.XX` in place of the python version on the machine.
 The following snippets are intended to be run from the project directory on the Host.

 ```
 pythonX.XX -m venv env